ueliwechsler/SeqLoggers.jl/README.md

 The log events are posted "asynchronoulsy" to the `Seq` logger using `HTTP.jl` and the raw-event API described at https://docs.datalust.co/docs/posting-raw-events.

-**!!!
-Note: This is an unoffical package and not production ready.**
+> :warning: Note: This is an unoffical package and not yet production ready.

-**!!!
-Note: Using `SeqLoggers.jl` might introduce a considerable perfromance penalty.**
-**!!!
-Note: Need to create documentation https://juliadocs.github.io/Documenter.jl/stable/man/hosting/**

 ## Install Seq